What is green infrastructure and why is it important?

 Polluted stormwater runoff is a significant contributor of sediment and nutrient pollution to the James River.
 This problem often arises in urban and suburban areas when impervious surfaces, such as streets, roofs and parking lots, do not allow stormwater to absorb into the ground.
 The stormwater instead runs off into our waterways, picking up pollutants in the process.
 In order to solve this issue we need to slow stormwater down and give the water a place to go – this is where green infrastructure comes in.

-- Interested in learning more about you can help solve a stormwater problem in your yard or neighborhood?
+- Help solve a stormwater problem in your yard or neighborhood.
 Check out these River Friendly Practices and Become a River Hero Home!